Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Simulations

 To evaluate confidence intervals, we again focused on the three parameter values $\beta_{RA} \in \{0, 0.016, 0.032\}$.
 In the 5,000 simulated datasets for each value, we constructed confidence intervals for the four estimators described above.
-For $\widehat{\tau}_1 - \widehat{\tau}_0$ and $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, we used the influence function-based Wald-type confidence interval outlined at the end of section \ref{sec:IF}.
+For $\widehat{\tau}_1 - \widehat{\tau}_0$ and $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, we used influence function-based Wald-type confidence intervals.
 For $\widehat{\tau}_1^\dagger - \widehat{\tau}_0^\dagger$, we constructed confidence intervals based on Theorem 4 of \citet{rothenhausler2020}.
 For the ad hoc adaptive estimator, we used the Wald-type interval corresponding to the baseline estimator chosen according to the hypothesis test --- a naive approach which we expect will lead to undercoverage.

 The results on the grid of $\beta_{RA}$ values are shown in Figure \ref{fig:res2}.
 When $\beta_{RA} = 0$ (i.e., MAR holds), all estimators are unbiased, $\widehat{\tau}_1^* - \widehat{\tau}_0^*$ is most efficient, and the two adaptive estimators have variance somewhere between that of $\widehat{\tau}_1^* - \widehat{\tau}_0^*$ and $\widehat{\tau}_1 - \widehat{\tau}_0$.
 As $\beta_{RA}$ increases, the bias of $\widehat{\tau}_1^* - \widehat{\tau}_0^*$, which wrongly assumes MAR, increases roughly linearly.
 The two adaptive estimators also inherit some bias due to being pulled away by $\widehat{\tau}_1^* - \widehat{\tau}_0^*$.
 Interestingly, when $\beta_{RA}$ becomes really large, indicating quite a substantial violation of MAR, the bias of the two adaptive estimators returns back towards zero, as it becomes increasingly rare for either of these to select the estimator which assumes MAR.